53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ## Install

-You may need to `Package Control: Satisfy Libraries` to install dependencies.
+If clone repo, you may need to `Package Control: Satisfy Libraries` to install dependencies.

 More info about 3rd party dependencies, see [SO link](https://stackoverflow.com/questions/61196270/how-to-properly-use-3rd-party-dependencies-with-sublime-text-plugins).